carolinestyc/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 Looking at the results below, vehicle length and ground clearance have a significant level of variance in the model.
 Both have p-values of less than 0.05%, suggesting they have a significant impact on the mpg of the prototype car.
 Vehicle weight, spoiler angle, and AWD do not have a significant relationship and indicate a random amount of variance.

 The slope of the linear regression is not zero.
-It has a p-value of 5.08e-08 and is therefore signifcant; indicating a relationship (a slope in a visualization) and therefore, not a slope of zero (no relationship).
+It has a p-value of 5.08e-08 and is therefore signifcant; indicating a relationship (a slope) and therefore, not a slope of zero (no relationship).

 This model does predict mpg of the prototype effectively.
 There is an R-Squared value of 0.7149 and an adjusted R-Square of 0.6825, suggesting over 70% of the variance in the data is correlated to the independent variables.
 A pretty effective model.